Ubiquitously Uzbekistan – The State of Affairs in Uzbekistan

 Finally, A Touch on China

-For the Belt and Road initiative, China wanted to build a railway through the cities of the Silk Road.
+For the Belt and Road initiative, China wanted to build a railway through the cities of the ancient Silk Road.
 But Tajikistan held up on this development because Russia tells it to.
-Russia probably does not want China to exert its influence on this part of the world, formerly Soviet Union, and perhaps still considered the home court of now-Russia.
+Russia probably does not want China to exert its influence on this part of the world, formerly Soviet Union, perhaps still being considered the home court of now-Russia.

 Sources